Is your financial data telling the whole truth?

 Step 4: Document and Verify Adjustments

 Reconciliation isn’t just about fixing errors, it’s also about keeping a clear record of every adjustment you make.
-This helps ensure transparency and protects your business in case of an audit.
+This helps ensure transparency and protects your business in case of a regulatory audit.

 Adjustments should be made alongside evidence to facilitate ease of comparison.